Asymptotic stability of sharp fronts: Analysis and rigorous computation: Introduction

-for some constants $u_\pm$ such that $u_->u_+$.
-We remark that some physically relevant but mathematically irrelevant constants have been scaled out from \eqref{eqn:main}.
+although our analytical findings extend beyond to encompass a wide range of dispersive operators.
+Whitham \cite{Whitham} and others (see, for instance, \cite{johnson1972shallow,su1969korteweg}) introduced \eqref{eqn:KdVB} as a fundamental mathematical model for undular bores propagating upstream in rivers, such as the Severn River in England and the Dordogne River in France.
+Applications in plasmas and various physical systems have been explored in \cite{grad1967unified,NS1970} among others.
+Notably, \eqref{eqn:KdVB} is among the simplest PDEs that incorporate nonlinearity, dissipation, and dispersion.

-To simplify the exposition, we assume that the initial value problem consisting of \eqref{eqn:main} and \eqref{eqn:IC} is well-posed for all time in a suitable Sobolev space, where $\mathcal{L}$ is defined in \eqref{def:L}, satisfying \eqref{cond:L}, and \eqref{eqn:BC} holds true for some constants $u_->u_+$.
-The global well-posedness was rigorously established for \eqref{eqn:KdVB}.
-See, for instance, \cite{schonbek,AmickBonaSchonbek} for details.
+For the sake of exposition, we assume that the initial value problem for \eqref{eqn:main} and \eqref{eqn:BC} is well-posed for all time in a suitable function space, where $\mathcal{L}$ is defined in \eqref{def:L} and satisfies \eqref{cond:L}, where $u_->u_+$.
+See, for instance, \cite{BRS,AmickBonaSchonbek} for more details on the well-posedness for \eqref{eqn:KdVB}.